kratores85/emw/README.md

 - I'm a 21:9 resolution user and my screen looks weird
   - Search 21x9 in mod organizer and activate all of those mods.
+- I have strange clipping face parts in character creation.
+  - This list includes High Poly Head.
+Either choose non-hph faceparts or change the "Face Part" slider to 3.
 - I have weird gaps in my armor?!?
   - The price we pay for amazing armor sets is that they are pretty much exclusive.
 If you start mixing and matching them you will wind up with strange gaps and such.
   - The helmets are gender based but only the females drop.
 Take your set helmet to a forge and turn it into the male part at no cost if you need one.